henriquemoody/LuaValidation/README.md

 - `string()`: Checks if the input is a string

-There's just a few rules, but soon there will be as much as on [Respect\Validation][], if you want to contribute it will be a preasure for me.
+There's just a few rules, but soon there will be as much as on [Respect\Validation][], if you want to contribute it will be a pleasure for me.

 [Respect\Validation]: https://github.com/Respect/Validation "Respect\Validation"